azouaoui-med/ostora-ol-reqjs/README.md

 # Ostora
 Ostora is a responsive template for building web mapping applications.
-This version is based on [Openlayers](http://openlayers.org/) and [Requirejs](http://requirejs.org/)
+This version is built with [Openlayers](http://openlayers.org/) and [Requirejs](http://requirejs.org/)

-See also the [Arcgis api for javascript 4.x](https://github.com/azouaoui-med/ostora-jsapi4) version
+A version built with [Arcgis api for javascript 4.x](https://developers.arcgis.com/javascript/)  is also available [here](https://github.com/azouaoui-med/ostora-jsapi4)

 ## Demo
 [Live preview](https://azouaoui-med.github.io/ostora-ol-reqjs/)